el-hult/adventofcode2020/readme.md

 gci day*.py | %{ new-object PSCustomObject -Property  @{file=$_.Name;runtime_millis=(Measure-Command {python $_}).Milliseconds}}
 ```

+# Day 12

+Part a was cute and fun.
+I had some ideas about using a pure iterator-reducer style here.
+I think that will be a pain for part B, but I wanted that still.
+It went well after some spaghetti coding.

+Part B needed a little reriting.
+Specifically, since it works with another state variable structure, It needs a separate handler.
+I wanter to also use the elementary `translate` and `rotate` in all the code, so I made some rewriting of the previous code to facilitate that.
+I also spent some time cleaning up the code in the end.

+The unifying idea is tha a facing direction can be thought of as having a waypoint in front of the face, and rotation of the waypoint and rotation of the ship is the same thing.
+Please look at the separate git commits to compare!

+In the end, I was quite happy with the amount of code reuse and so on. :)

 # Day 11

 I made an off-by-one error here.
 Here is a quite contrived examlpe that shows the problem: